GusMuche/homebridge-zipabox-platform/README.md

 - [x] Add a method to check config file if same UUID used
 - [x] Change the check double to agree same UUID with different type
 - [x] ~~Add a method to force cache reset at startut~~
+- [x] Rewrite the parameter order to have something more clear and logic (sub division?)
+- [x] Check lux scale if correct
+- [x] Adapt to non local access > use of "remote" in IP parameter
+- [x] Adapt from accessory to platform > check if need (actual multiple connection)
 - [ ] Check if updateReachability is used or not > https://github.com/KhaosT/HAP-NodeJS/pull/556
+- [ ] Force an online method with the use of StatusFault
 - [ ] Add a Identify config to blink or else accessory
-- [ ] Add a method to refresh cash every x minutes ?
+- [ ] Add a method to refresh cash every x minutes
-- [ ] Add a button accessory to force refresh ?
+- [ ] Add a button accessory to force refresh
-- [ ] Add a fake switch to reboot the box ?
+- [ ] Add a fake switch to reboot the box
-- [ ] Force an online method with the use of StatusFault
-- [ ] Rewrite the parameter order to have something more clear and logic (sub division?)
-- [ ] Make a function with reconnect method
 - [ ] Bind with a graph viewer (like fakegato)
-- [ ] Config to force a device UUID (need ?)
-- [x] Check lux scale if correct
 - [ ] Defense prog if batteryLevel requested without battery available ?
 - [ ] Get name with name device ? > first test no concluded > do we need ?
-- [ ] -ongoing- Adapt to non local access > use of "remote" in IP parameter
-- [ ] Adapt from accessory to platform > check if need (actual multiple connection)
 - [ ] Implementation of Outlet In Use Status > if needed
-- [ ] Add Smoke Sensor > if needed
 - [ ] Manage possibility to have night mode with an alarm